Mark Durden-Smith: ITV

 Durden-Smith presented Package Holidays Undercover for ITV and Hell's Kitchen: Extra Portions for ITV2.
 It was announced in June 2007 that he would head a new ITV series, Wish You Were Here...?
 Now and Then, a 25-part series where Durden-Smith revisits destinations, originally visited by his mother and other presenters in the original series of Wish You Were Here...?, to see how much they have changed.
 From 2003 to 04 and 2006 through 2008, he presented I'm a Celebrity: Get Me out of Here!
 NOW!.

 In 2010, Durden-Smith began presenting ITV's This Morning as a guest presenter, standing in for Phillip Schofield or Eamonn Holmes.
 He was a Friday presenter during This Morning Summer, usually alongside Jenni Falconer.
 Durden-Smith was a panelist on the 2011 series of 3@Three on ITV.
 The show aired on weekdays from 3pm.
 He was a regular news reviewer on the ITV lifestyle programme Lorraine.
 He took part in the ITV reality series All at Sea.

 In 2013, he began presenting ITV's Aviva Premiership Rugby Highlights programme, replacing Craig Doyle and Martin Bayfield.
-On 3 August 2015, he began presenting the daytime ITV game show Freeze Out, which aired for ten episodes.
+In August 2015, Durden-Smith began presenting the daytime ITV game show Freeze Out, which aired for ten episodes.